GetMetaMap/metamap-flutter-plugin/README.md

 ## Metadata Usage

-Metadata is an additional optional parameter that you can receive using a webhook after passing verification:
+Metadata is an additional optional parameters:

 Set the Language:
 ```bash